SrijanDas/pricing-engine/README.md

 ### VAT Rules

-The system automatically applies the correct French VAT rates based on work type:
+The system automatically applies the correct VAT rates based on work type:

 | **Type of Work**                                   | **VAT Rate** | **Conditions**                                    |
 | -------------------------------------------------- | ------------ | ------------------------------------------------- |